Let’s talk Indigenous Impact Assessment Co-Administration Agreements

 • Stoney Nakoda Nations Review of the Discussion Paper on Indigenous Impact Assessment Co-Administration Agreements

-by Stoney Tribal Administration, 24 days ago
+by Stoney Tribal Administration, over 1 year ago

 These comments are submitted to the Impact Assessment Agency of Canada (IAAC) by the Stoney Consultation Office.
 The Stoney Consultation Office works with Stoney Tribal Administration on behalf of the Stoney Nakoda Nations (“Stoney”), comprising Bearspaw First Nation, Goodstoney First Nation, and Chiniki First Nation.